learn about “compare and contrast the nutritional needs of infants and adults”.

 How much calorie you need a Day. calculate Here.

 A third difference is the need for specific types of fats.
-Infants require a higher amount of polyunsaturated and monounsaturated fats for brain development, while adults require a higher proportion of saturated fats to support overall health and hormone production.
+Infants require a higher amount of polyunsaturated and monounsaturated fats for brain development.
+Adults need a higher proportion of saturated fats to support overall health and hormone production.

-In terms of the types of food consumed, infants require breast milk or formula to meet their nutritional needs in the first 6 months of life.
+Infants require breast milk or formula.
+This meets their nutritional needs in the first 6 months of life.

 After 6 months, they start to transition to solid foods while still receiving breast milk or formula.
-On the other hand, adults are able to meet their nutritional needs through a balanced diet that includes a variety of food groups.
+On the other hand, adults can meet their nutritional needs through a balanced diet.
+This diet includes a variety of food groups.

 In conclusion, both infants and adults have unique nutritional requirements that reflect their developmental stage and physiological differences.
 Meeting these requirements through a balanced diet is essential for overall health and well-being.